 Your consultant Dr Jannoun has made every effort to prevent such events happening and will discuss these risks with you before the procedure.
-You will be sent this information leaflet well in advance of your procedure date and will also be provided with a further hard copy to take home with you on the day of the procedure.
+You will be sent this information leaflet by email well in advance of your procedure date.
+If you have not received the leaflet latest by the day before your procedure, please contact Dr Jannoun's PA.

 Transforaminal epidurals to the neck: Extremely rare and disastrous outcomes of stroke and death have been documented in the literature following this type of spinal injection to the neck, even rarer the case when carried out in the lumbar spine.
-Care and thought has been taken in the injection technique being used to further reduce this risk, the type of steroids injected (low particulate), and the use of Iodine based contrast to further confirm correct needle position prior to injecting the pain relieving drug solution around the spinal nerve(s).
+Care and thought has been taken in the injection technique being used to further reduce this risk, the type of steroids injected (low particulate), and the use of lodine based contrast to further confirm correct needle position prior to injecting the pain relieving drug solution around the spinal nerve(s).